If your recipes tend to take a life of their own, it may be time to create a system so that you can easily find the ones you need.

 - clear reinforcement labels

-- index tabs
+- index dividers or tabs

 Using the list of categories you wrote down earlier, fill out the index tabs of your binder.